Tgodmuna/eazipay/README.md

 # Eazipay Frontend Assessment Project

 Welcome to my Eazipay frontend assessment project!
-This project was developed using React.js, Chart.js, inline styles, and Tailwind CSS.
+This project was developed using React.js, Chart.js, CSS-JS styles, and Tailwind CSS.
 The goal was to replicate the designs provided in the Figma files, creating both a landing page and a user dashboard.
 Please note that while I aimed for full completion, I was able to achieve approximately 70% of the design due to time constraints.

 ## Project Overview